 Required Prior Study

-You should have satisfactorily completed LANG1237 Interpreting Accrediting Practice 1 and LANG1238 Interpreting Accrediting Practice 2 before you commence this course.
+You should have satisfactorily completed the prerequisite courses LANG1237 Interpreting Accrediting Practice 1 and LANG1238 Interpreting Accrediting Practice 2, or their equivalent, before you commence this course.

-The course forms the first semester of a two-semester sequence of studies aiming at the Certified Specialist Interpreter-Legal level tested by National Accreditation Authority for Translators and Interpreters [NAATI].
-You can access this external test after completing the degree.
+The course prepares you fort the Certified Specialist Interpreter-Legal level tested by National Accreditation Authority for Translators and Interpreters [NAATI].
+You can access this external test after completing the degree with evidence of practice.

 Objectives/Learning Outcomes/Capability Development

 Upon successful completion of this course, you will be able to:

 - Applying different modes of interpreting in police settings by gradually increasing levels of complexity.

 - Understanding the dynamics and complexities of police interpreting.

 - Understanding the contextual knowledge required in a range of areas covered in police operations.

 - Conducting research in a wide range of fields in order to deliver high quality interpreting services in police settings.